-In support of these outcomes, one or more instrumented neutron irradiation campaigns should be designed, possibly in collaboration with the NEA second Framework for Irradiation Experiments (FIDES II) [236], and executed when times are mature for it.
-In addition, collaboration with other initiatives focused on materials for harsh environment outside the nuclear domain (e.g. with EMIRI and EUMat WG-02 Materials for energy) should be established whenever relevant, and in particular with fusion energy suitable cross-cutting activities should be identified and promoted in the second part of the partnership.
+In addition, collaboration with other initiatives focused on materials for harsh environment outside the nuclear domain, mainly through EERA (e.g. with EMIRI and EUMat WG-02 Materials for energy) need to be established whenever relevant.
+Particularly important is the connection with fusion energy to establish suitable cross-cutting joint activities for the second part of the partnership (if fusion support is received) or for future developments.